mental1104/ostep/code/concurrency/ch26/readme.md

 ## Homework

 ### 1. Let’s examine a simple program, “loop.s”.
-First, just read and understand it.
+First, just read and understand it.
 Then, run it with these arguments (./x86.py -p loop.s -t 1 -i 100 -R dx) This specifies a single thread, an interrupt every 100 instructions, and tracing of register %dx.
 What will %dx be during the run?
 Use the -c flag to check your answers; the answers, on the left, show the value of the register (or memory value) after the instruction on the right has run.

 ```shell
 espeon@Espeon:~/work/OSTEP/code/concurrency/ch26$ ./x86.py -p loop.s -t 1 -i 100 -R dx -c